omarlari/roadshow-demo/README.md

 1.)
 Have a clean AWS account
 2.)
 Use either Cloud9 or your local cli #ensure you have administrative privledges 3.)
-Run the pre-req.sh to install all of the
+Run the pre-req.sh to install all of the need dependencies

 eks
 - provision a cluster with eksctl and new config file format
 - show the dashboard
 - demonstrate HPA (ideally with SQS queue depth)
 - demonstrate spot cluster autoscaling

 fargate
 - provision a fargate cluster with ecs-cli